aerospike/aerospike-kubernetes-operator/utilities/README.md

 * Go to directory where user has the write permission.
 * Make sure aerospike cluster is accessible and kubectl commands are working.
-* Use absolute path of scrapper file <path>/scrapper.sh
+* Use absolute path of scraper file <path>/scraper.sh

 ## How does result looks like?

-* Script will create a directory with name "scrapperlogs".
+* Script will create a directory with name "scraperlogs".
-* Inside "scrapperlogs" directory, another directory will be created with name consist of kubernetes current config followed by current date.
+* Inside "scraperlogs" directory, another directory will be created with name consist of kubernetes current config followed by current date.
 * Inside that all cluster wide information will be available.